-Australian UAV (AUAV) is the country’s largest professional drone services provider, with licensed operators undertaking work in every state each month.
+AUAV is Australia’s first national-scale drone data services provider, with licensed operators undertaking work in every state each month.
 Our core businesses are aerial mapping/survey and aerial inspection of assets and infrastructure.

 Regardless of the method, in both cases a 3D point cloud or digital terrain model is the result, and either can be delivered by AUAV.
 Being impartial to any specific technology, we will recommend the most suitable and cost-effective approach depending on the project requirements.

-LIDAR (or LiDAR) is a form of 3D scanning using a laser rangefinder.
+LiDAR is a form of 3D scanning using a laser rangefinder.
 Depending on who you ask, the name either means “Light Detection And Ranging” or “Light Radar”.
-A LIDAR sensor fires out thousands of laser rays per second in a scanning pattern, rapidly sampling distances through its arc of movement.
+A LiDAR sensor fires out thousands of laser rays per second in a scanning pattern, rapidly sampling distances through its arc of movement.

 - You can cover a large area in a short period of time